Author of --

 Francine Smithson in

-Elwyn Jones who has also been a historian of science and science film
+mentor Josephine Elwyn Jones who also a historian of science and science film

 revival of the fabric design work of his mother, Isla Gladstone.

-and was trained at New York University film
+time at New York University film workshop in 1965.

 He continued training in film craft with the wildlife &